 In some cases, closing a card could hurt your credit score

 People close credit cards for a variety of reasons.
-Sometimes, cardholders get so behind on their payments they feel they can never catch up, so they close their account.
-If you're fed up with your credit card issuer, you might close your credit card to sever ties with the bank for good.
+Sometimes, you may have gotten so behind on your payments you feel as if you can never catch up—closing the account seems to be the best option.
 Or, you might close your credit card simply because you don't want it anymore.

 It's important to know that closing a credit card won't make delinquencies go away and, in some cases, closing a card could hurt your credit score more than it helps.

-Here are five credit cards that you should never close and why it's better to leave them open.
+Here are a few reasons why closing credit cards can hurt your credit, and why it might be better to leave them open.

 When to Close a Credit Card